seacomoseo/inspiritsbar.de/content/service/hire-bartender.en.md

 ---
 slug: hire-bartender-munich
 title: Hire a Bartender in Munich
-summary: With **InSpirits Bar**, you can hire your bartender in Munich.
+sum: With **InSpirits Bar**, you can hire your bartender in Munich.
 Our mobile bartender stands out with first-class mixology skills, creative signature drinks, and a professional appearance for your event.
-image: services/hire-bartender/stage.jpg
+img: /u/services/hire-bartender/stage.jpg

 # price: null
 service_types: